liv-ac-uk/comp122/labs/regex/README.md

 Unfortunately this will only match a single capital letter, and we are looking for complete words of capital letters...

+{% next %}

 ## Quantifiers

 We can define how many times to repeat a matching set (or character) in a regex with a number in braces (a quantifier).
 For example the regex `[A-Z]{5}` would match with all the sequences of five letters which are fully capitalized.
 We can also use the range rules from earlier, and `[A-Z]{5-7}` would match all 5, 6, and 7 letter capitalized words.

-We often don't known how many times we need to repeat a matching character, and therefore regex has some looser quantifiers
+We often don't known how many times we need to repeat a matching character, and therefore regex has some looser quantifiers.

 `+` - One or more, match the previous character at least once, but possibly many times.
 `*` - Zero or more, if the previous character exists, then match it as many times as it repeats.

-As you are beginning to see, regex is practically a dense programming language in its own right.
-Therefore we often use (online regular expression helpers)[https://regexr.com/] to help us when we work things out, but do remember that Java regex is ever so slightly different to "standard" regex.

 {% next %}